mccright/rrl/AudioBooks/README.md

 eBook: https://www.overdrive.com/media/625352/1984
 By [George Orwell](https://en.wikipedia.org/wiki/George_Orwell)  (1903 – 1950)

 Reading Notes:  Working for the Ministry of Truth, Winston Smith quietly hates the Party and dreams of rebellion.
+This is still excellence in writing and as relevant as ever.

 Wikipedia Summary: https://en.wikipedia.org/wiki/Nineteen_Eighty-Four